The Role of Red Oaks in the Oak Wilt Cycle

 Oak wilt is one of the most destructive tree diseases in the United States, and it is killing oak trees in central Texas at epidemic proportions.
 We’ve covered an introduction to oak wilt in our Oak Wilt 101 article.
 Now we take a deeper dive into the topic of red oaks and oak wilt.

-Left to right, Shumard oak, Spanish oak, and Blackjack oak.
+Shumard oak, Spanish oak, and Blackjack oak are the most common red oaks in Austin.
 Illustrations by Robert O'Brien.

 Red oaks play an important role in the establishment of new oak wilt infection centers.

 During summer months infected red oaks may exhibit bright autumn-like coloration.

 Shumard, spanish, and blackjack oaks are the red oaks that are most susceptible to oak wilt.
 Spore producing structures (fungal mats) can, under the right conditions, form beneath the bark of diseased red oaks.
 The conditions required for the formation of fungal mats are more likely present in red oaks that become infected in late summer or fall.
 These trees will maintain sufficient moisture to form fungal mats during the following spring months (generally mid-February through late-June).